-We spoke with PKvitality leaders Minh Lê, General Manager, and Tom Bishop, CTO Medical.
+We spoke with PKvitality’s General Manager Minh Lê, and CGM consultant Tom Bishop.
 They shared their investor slide deck and we have included selected images in this article.

 The PKvitality team wants to disrupt the existing CGM market.
 Rather than making incremental improvements they have reimagined the CGM experience.
 Their goal is to significantly expand the use of CGM for people with T1D and T2D.